flunkout-dvlpr/assignment-directory-api/README.md

 - Add your ideas here

+# Setup and running

+1. Install dependencies with `pip install -R -U requirements.txt`
+2. Run with `python app.py`

 # Testing

-Please explain how your code can be run and tested.
+Please explain how your code can be tested.

 # Dev Notes